How to get an Illinois Certificate of Good Standing

 Step 1 – Visit the Illinois Secretary of State’s website.

-Step 2 – Search for the registered business name.
+Step 2 – Search for the registered company name.

 Step 3 – Click on the name of the correct Corporation/LLC name